Six-banded Nomad Bee Project

 The Six-banded Nomad Bee is a cuckoo bee, and much like the cuckoo bird, they lay their eggs in the nests of other solitary bees.
 Female nomad bees will search out a host bee nest and lay their eggs.
 When their larvae hatch out, they feed on the pollen and nectar store provided by the host bee, before emerging as adults the following year.

-Being a cuckoo bee, the Six-banded Nomad bee relies on good populations of their host bee in order to survive.
-Long-horned Bees need south-facing cliffs to nest, as well as a steady supply of foodplants throughout their flying season in order to sustain their populations.
-Unfortunately across much of their range, loss of habitat has caused declines in both bee species.
+Being a cuckoo bee, the Six-banded Nomad Bee relies on good populations of its host bee to survive.
+Long-horned Bees need south-facing cliffs to nest, as well as a steady supply of foodplants throughout their flying season to sustain their populations.
+Unfortunately, across much of their range, habitat loss has caused declines in both bee species.

 Six-banded Nomad Bee (Nomada sexfasciata) © Philip Strange Six-banded Nomad Bee (Nomada sexfasciata) © Philip Strange

-Buglife is working at Prawle Point, including with the Life on the Edge project, to undertake surveys and learn more about the populations of Long-horned Bee that make their homes there, by discovering more about the Long-horned Bee we hope to support populations of the Six-banded Nomad Bee.
+The Six-banded Nomad Bee project was based at Prawle Point, and worked alongside the Life on the Edge project to undertake surveys and learn more about the populations of Long-horned Bee that live there.
+By discovering more about the Long-horned Bee, we hope to support populations of the Six-banded Nomad Bee.

 Long-horned Bee (Eucera longicornis) © Steven Falk Long-horned Bee (Eucera longicornis) © Steven Falk

-The Six-banded Nomad Bee (Species Recovery Project) is generously funded by Natural England
+The Six-banded Nomad Bee (Species Recovery Project) was generously funded by Natural England